Willie Savage: Early days

 Savage was a native of Burnbank, Lanarkshire, who began his football as an inside forward at the local St Cuthbert School and represented Lanarkshire elementary schools against Glasgow.
 On leaving school he played in the junior league as centre forward for his local club Burnbank.
 Three seasons later he went to St Cuthbert C.Y.M.S.
 This was a one-season stay before returning to Burnbank for a further season.
 The next season, he was with Falkirk side Shieldhill Thistle.
 He played for the Hamilton 'A' team before rejoining the junior league with Motherwell Juniors.

 Queen of the South

-Savage signed for Queens from Motherwell Juniors in 1932. he made his debut as a trialist on 1 October 1932 in the 10-0 league thrashing of Bo'ness at Palmerston Park.
+Savage signed for Queens from Motherwell Juniors in 1932.
+He made his debut as a trialist on 1 October 1932 in the 10-0 league thrashing of Bo'ness at Palmerston Park.
 The result took Queens to the top of the table.
-A second trial followed two weeks later against Albion Rovers and he was signed immediately after that game as other clubs took an interest in him.
+A second trial followed two weeks later against Albion Rovers, and he was signed immediately after that game as other clubs took an interest in him.

-Savage was one of the mainstays of the team that won Queen of the South promotion to Scotland's top division for the first time in the club's history, when they ended season 1932–33 with a victory over Second Division champions Hibernian and finished as runners-up.
+Savage was one of the mainstays of the team that won Queen of the South promotion to Scotland's top division for the first time in the club's history.
+They ended season 1932–33 with a victory over Second Division champions Hibernian and finished as runners-up.